-The following table summarizes our development pipeline.
+The following table summarizes our development pipeline:

-PROGRAM INDICATION DEVELOPMENT STATU COMMERCIAL RIGHTS Transcriptional Regulation CYC065 CDK inhibitor Solid Tumors incl.
-Mcl-1, MYCN , Cyclin E amplification Phase 1 part 2 (ongoing) Worldwide CLL combination with Bcl-2 inhibitor CYC065 + venetoclax (preclinical) Worldwide DNA Damage Response Sapacitabine and seliciclib CDK inhibitor BRCA mutation positive breast, ovarian, pancreatic cancer Phase 1 part 3 (ongoing) Worldwide (except Japan) Sapacitabine in AML Phase 3 SEAMLESS study AML ≥70 years unfit for or refused intensive chemotherapy Phase 3 completed (subgroup analysis) Worldwide (except Japan) Mitosis Regulation CYC140 PLK inhibitor Solid Tumors and Blood Cancers IND-directed development (completed) Worldwide
+PROGRAM INDICATION DEVELOPMENT STATUS COMMERCIAL RIGHTS Transcriptional Regulation CYC065 CDK inhibitor Solid Tumors incl.
+Mcl-1, MYC family, Cyclin E amplification Phase 1 part 2 (ongoing) Worldwide CLL combination with venetoclax, Bcl-2 inhibitor Phase 1 (ongoing) Worldwide DNA Damage Response Sapacitabine and seliciclib CDK inhibitor BRCA mutation positive breast, ovarian, pancreatic cancer Phase 1 part 3 (ongoing) Worldwide (except Japan) Sapacitabine and olaparib PARP inhibitor BRCA mutation positive breast cancer Phase 1 (ongoing investigator-sponsored study) Worldwide (except Japan) Sapacitabine in AML Phase 3 SEAMLESS study AML ≥70 years unfit for or refused intensive chemotherapy Phase 3 completed(subgroup analysis) Worldwide(except Japan) Mitosis Regulation CYC140 PLK inhibitor Advanced leukemias Phase 1 (ongoing) Worldwide

-Transcriptional Regulation Program Cyclin Dependent Kinase Inhibitors
+Transcriptional Regulation Program

+CYC065 - Cyclin Dependent Kinase Inhibitor

 Cyclin Dependent Kinase Inhibitors, or CDKs, are enzymes that are central to the process of cell division and cell cycle control and play pivotal roles in cancer cell growth, survival and DNA damage repair.
 The best characterized CDK enzymes include CDK2, -4, -6 and -9.
 Different CDK inhibitor drugs selectively target different sets of CDKs.
 This CDK inhibitory profile is key for treating particular tumor types and avoiding undesirable side effects through nonspecific or off-target activity.
 Cyclacel's CDK inhibitors, CYC065 and seliciclib, target CDKs 2 and 9.
-CDK2/9 inhibition may also overcome aberrant cell cycle control in certain non-malignant diseases of proliferation.
+CDK2/9 inhibition may also overcome aberrant cell cycle control in certain nonmalignant diseases of proliferation.

-The FDA approved CDK4/6 inhibitors, palbociclib, ribociclib and abemaciclib represent an important therapeutic advance and are associated with very promising progression-free survival advantages with good tolerability when combined with standard of care versus standard of care alone in patients with certain gynecological tumors, including forms of breast cancer.
+The FDA approved CDK4/6 inhibitors, palbociclib, ribociclib and abemaciclib, represent an important therapeutic advance and are associated with very promising progression-free survival advantages with good tolerability when combined with hormone therapy versus hormone therapy alone in patients with hormone receptor-positive, HER2-negative breast cancer.
 CDK4/6 inhibitors, such as palbociclib, induce senescence or dormancy of cancer cells, which may be associated with the emergence of resistance.
 If clinical manifestation of resistance becomes common, the therapeutic utility of CDK4/6 inhibitors could be hampered.

 Pharmacological inhibition of the CDK2/9 isoforms has been shown to have potent anticancer effects in certain cancer types, including some that are resistant to approved treatments.
 CDK2/9 inhibitors have been shown to induce apoptosis of cancer cells.
 It is hoped that treatment with CDK2/9 inhibitors will result in clinically relevant, tumor cell death in patients with selected cancer types.
 Similar to the approved CDK 4/6 inhibitors, CDK2/9 inhibitors will likely be given in combination with other available anticancer agents.
-For example, a potential use of CDK2/9 inhibitors may be to overcome cyclin E dependent resistance to CDK4/6 inhibitors when given in combination with such CDK4/6 inhibitor.
+For example, a potential use of CDK2/9 inhibitors may be to overcome cyclin E dependent resistance to CDK4/6 inhibitors and hormone therapy when given in combination with one or more of these agents.